rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 **Copy and paste the example string (above) into the `barcode_enumerate.html` file (or the corresponding file for your app).
 Then copy your *actual* URL string referenced earlier and use it to replace the *example* URL.
 Be sure to leave the quote marks on either side of the URL**.

 >TIP: In RhoStudio, the default double-click action for an HTML file is to open its browser representation in the editor.
-To edit the HTML itself, right-click the file, select "Open With" and choose "Text Editor" as shown below.
+To edit the HTML itself, right-click the file, select 'Open With' and choose 'Text Editor' as shown below.

 <img src="http://rhodocs.s3.amazonaws.com/weinre/weinre-edit-barcode-enumerate.png"/>